 For some examples please take a look on how we can adapt information seeking on the basis of psychophysiological measurements (video), and please read our white paper about the trends of knowledge work and needs for knowledge work tools (pdf).

-Revolution of Knowledge Work is a large strategic research opening, funded by Tekes for the period of 2013-2017.
-The project consortium consists of Helsinki Institute for Information Technology HIIT, which coordinates the project, and the Finnish Institute of Occupational Health where I was at the time of the project.
+Revolution of Knowledge Work was a large strategic research opening, funded by Tekes for the period of 2013-2017.
+The project consortium consisted of Helsinki Institute for Information Technology HIIT, which coordinated the project, and the Finnish Institute of Occupational Health where I was at the time of the project.
 The project has a web site at http://www.reknow.fi

 Smarter glasses (ended)

 The main objective of the project is to create Smarter glasses – an inexpensive open source mobile system that accurately tracks the gaze and the mental state of the user.
 The glasses are designed to be used in the context of the Internet of Things (IoT) but are naturally useful for other purposes as well.
 The aim is to infer user-based outputs relevant from the IoT perspective – such as attention, intention, activity, arousal, vigilance, and cognitive load – and provide these in a reduced form for use with low-powered IoT receiver devices so that the user experience of various smart devices can be improved.
 Smarter glasses offers a scientifically novel way for studying user interaction, especially within the IoT framework.
 Also, there are no previous studies in psychology that investigate the synchronization of feedback to eye movements and actions.

 Smarter glasses was an Academy Project in the ICT 2023 programme at the Finnish Institute of Occupational Health where I was at the time of the project, funded by the Academy of Finland, during 2015-2016.
 We coordinated the research consortium, which consists of us and the Visual Cognition Research Group at the University of Helsinki.